2019 California Golden Bears football team

 The 2019 California Golden Bears football team represented the University of California, Berkeley in the 2019 NCAA Division I FBS football season.
 They competed as members of the North Division of the Pac-12 Conference.
 In their third year under head coach Justin Wilcox, the Bears improved to an 8–5 record for only the second time since 2009, finishing 2nd in the Pac-12 North.

 The Bears started off the season strong, achieving a No. 15 AP ranking (their highest since 2009) after a 4–0 start, including a 20–19 upset win against No. 14 ranked Washington.
 However, after injury to quarterback Chase Garbers during the Arizona State game, the Bears proceeded to lose the next four games.

 With the return of Garbers, Cal notably defeated Stanford in the Big Game for the first time since 2009.
 This win clinched bowl eligibility for the Bears while making the Cardinal ineligible for the post-season for the first time in ten years.
 The Bears went to the Redbox Bowl, where they defeated the Illinois Fighting Illini 35–20, their first bowl win since 2015.

 Senior linebacker Evan Weaver was the standout player of the season after leading the nation with a school-record and Pac-12 record 182 tackles, earning him the Pac-12 Defensive Player of the Year and becoming the first consensus All-American from Cal since 2006.

-Previous season

-In 2018, the Bears went 7–6 under second-year head coach Justin Wilcox.
-After the Bears upset #15 Washington 12–10 and defeated USC 15–14 at the Coliseum in Los Angeles to snap a 14-year losing streak to the Trojans, the Bears lost 10–7 in overtime to TCU in the 2018 Cheez-It Bowl.
-The Bears’ offensive efficiency ranked as the second worst among all Power Five teams.